SonnyRamirezCS/ClubConnect/ADD_CLUBS_INSTRUCTIONS.md

+ # boooh
  # How to Add the 3 Clubs to Your Database

 ## Option 1: Use Admin Page (Easiest)